gateslm/Blood-Alcohol-Domain/README.md

 # Blood-Alcohol-Domain
 Blood Alcohol Domain with additional files about processing and background information.

-We were provided permission byu the authors of the data set to make it publicly accessible.
+We were provided permission by the authors of the data set to make it publicly accessible.

 ## Referencing the Dataset